-Olivia and I first visited the Rubbish Dump with Togh; in Feb 2013.
-We have met with and talked to many of the people who eke out a living scavenging off the waste from Siem Reap.
+We first visited the Rubbish Dump with Togh in Feb 2013.
+We met with and talked to many of the people who eke out a living scavenging off the waste from Siem Reap.
 We never cease to be amazed at the cheerfulness and friendliness of these people.
 It is difficult to accurately describe the appalling conditions in which they live.
 They have never asked for anything.

 Togh said, “What can we do to help these people?”

 Togh has found and bought a piece of land close to Anlung Pi Village and near to the dump.
 Initially we aim to build a small community, ‘Building Together for Cambodia,’ on the land so families can live away from the dump where they have to work.